 What Are Uterine Fibroids?

 Uterine fibroids are common, noncancerous growths that occur in or on the uterus.
 They can develop individually or in clusters, and range in size from a tiny pea to larger than a melon.
-The good news is that fibroids are almost never any cause for alarm.
-However, while not inherently dangerous, they have the potential to harm surrounding organs and impact fertility.
-Although some women aren’t aware of their presence, others are severely impacted by painful, uncomfortable, and inconvenient fibroid symptoms.
+The good news is that fibroids are not life-threatening.
+However, while not inherently dangerous, they have the potential to put pressure on surrounding organs, inhibit your daily life, and negatively impact fertility.
+Although some women don’t experience symptoms, others are severely impacted by painful fibroid symptoms.